-You should only rely on the information contained in this prospectus.
-We have not authorized anyone to provide you with information different from that contained in this prospectus.
-We are not, and the dealer manager and dealers are not, making an offer to sell securities in any jurisdiction in which the offer or sale is not permitted.
-The information contained in this prospectus is accurate only as of the date of this prospectus, and any information incorporated by reference is accurate only as of the date of the document incorporated by reference, in each case, regardless of the time of delivery of this prospectus or any sale of these securities.
-Our business, financial condition, results of operations, and prospects may have changed since that date.
-To understand this offering fully, you should read this entire document carefully, including particularly the "Risk Factors" section beginning on page 10.
+You should rely only on the information contained in or incorporated by reference into this prospectus and any supplement hereto.
+We have not authorized anyone to provide you with information different from that which is contained in this prospectus or to make representations as to matters not stated in this prospectus or any supplement hereto.
+If anyone provides you with different or inconsistent language, you should not rely on it.
+We are not making an offer to sell, or soliciting an offer to buy, any securities in any jurisdiction in which it is unlawful to do so.
+The information contained in this prospectus is accurate only as of the date of this prospectus, and any information incorporated by reference is accurate only as of the date of the document incorporated by reference, in each case, regardless of the time of delivery of this prospectus or any purchase of our securities.
+Our business, financial condition, results of operations, and prospects may have changed since those dates.
+To understand this offering fully, you should read this entire document carefully, as well as the "Risk Factors" included in our most recent Annual Report on Form 10-K for the year ended December 31, 2017.